Julien1415/Crypt-Model/README.md

 Implementation of a PDE model of intestinal crypt.
 Each of these code files is independent of one another.

-Small desciption of each file :
+Small description of each file :
 - (u,w)-system_Upwind_and_more :

 - (u,w)-system_MUSCL-RK4 :